naccdata/flywheel-import-lambdas/docs/deployment-guide.md

 # Deployment Guide

-This guide covers deploying AWS Lambda functions using Terraform in a Pants monorepo environment.
+This guide covers deploying the S3 Flywheel Import Lambda using Terraform.

 ## Overview

-The deployment process involves:
+The deployment process:

-1. Building Lambda packages with Pants
+1. Build Lambda packages with Pants
+2. Configure variables in `terraform.tfvars`
-2. Deploying infrastructure with Terraform
+3. Deploy infrastructure with Terraform
-3. Managing multiple environments
-4. Monitoring and rollback procedures

 ## Prerequisites

 - AWS CLI configured with appropriate credentials
-- Terraform installed (available in dev container)
+- Terraform >= 1.0 installed (available in dev container)
 - Pants build system set up
-- IAM permissions for Lambda, IAM, VPC, and other required services
+- Access to the `nacc-terraform-state` S3 bucket for Terraform state

 ## Build Process